aquantumreality/Inter-IIT-CloudPhysician/README.md

 ## Possible Future Work

-One of our ideas was to use a teacher-student mechanism between YOLOV8 and GAYnet for training GAYnet.
+- One possible idea could be to use a teacher-student mechanism between YOLOV8 and GAYnet for training GAYnet.
+We hope to try this out
+-